starriver030515/FUSION/README.md

    •   **SynthContrastShort QA & SynthContrastLong QA**: Dialogues comparing two similar images to train the model to observe subtle visual differences.

    •   **SynthReasoning QA**: Single-turn visual reasoning questions that require inference from visual inputs.

+   •   **SynthText QA**: Multi-turn dialogues that identify and describe visible text in the image.

 #### Data Filtering and Diversity Generation

-To ensure the diversity of the generated data types, we generated five categories of data for pretraining and finetuning.
+To ensure the diversity of the generated data types, we generated several categories of data for pretraining and finetuning.
 We also designed a detailed and rigorous approach to filter the generated data, with specific details available in our [FUSION Paper](https://arxiv.org/).
 However, we found that even after filtering, there is still a considerable amount of noise and low-quality data.
 Additionally, the number of QA types remains limited, and many other data types have yet to be explored.

 Thus, we provide an additional Hugging Face repository: [FUSION-Synth-4M](https://huggingface.co/datasets/starriver030515/FUSION-Synth-4M), which contains all the generated data along with detailed descriptions.
 Some data also includes generated Q&A pairs.
 On one hand, we hope the community will explore more efficient data filtering methods; on the other hand, using the descriptions, we hope users will explore a variety of new QA data types to further enrich the capabilities of MLLMs.